GIScience/tree-genera-mapping/docs/README.md

 identical to `data/tiles_split.txt`.
 No tile contributes data to more than one partition at any stage.

-`data/subtiles_split.txt` contains 3,497 subtiles (2,934 train / 344 val / 219 test), each
+`data/subtiles_split.txt` contains 2,965 unique subtiles (2,482 train / 297 val / 186 test),
-inheriting its parent tile's partition.
-This count includes negative subtiles with no annotated trees; the annotated subset is smaller.
+each inheriting its parent tile's partition.
+Of these, 148 are negative subtiles with no annotated trees.

 `data/tiles_split_city.txt` holds the alternative city-to-city assignment (Mannheim + Karlsruhe for training, Freiburg held out).